 Leadership in Action: Hard Choices and Unpopular Solutions

 Dempsey also discussed the difficult decisions he faced during his time in military leadership.
 A prime example came in 2011 when President Obama sought to withdraw U.S. troops from Iraq while ISIS was rapidly overrunning the U.S. consulate.
-With limited options, Dempsey gave the President two potential courses of action: using airpower or negotiating on the ground.
+With limited options, Dempsey gave the President two potential courses of action: using airpower or evacuating the consulate.
 The decision to use airpower ultimately succeeded, but Dempsey acknowledged that the choice was not universally endorsed—and that his willingness to make complex, unpopular decisions was a hallmark of leadership.

 "Sometimes, doing hard things isn’t easy," Dempsey said.
 "When someone says, 'This is hard,' your response should be, 'Yep.
 Let’s do hard—better.'"